20 June 2017 (revised June 2019)

-My friend Nader lived there and I had met him in Auckland at a hiking meet up group.
-He had lived in Perth for several years and it was good to meet up with him again as we both had similar interests.
+My friend Nader lived there.
+I’d got to know him in Auckland via a hiking meetup group that we both belonged to.
+He had lived in Perth for several years, and it was good to catch up with him again, as we both had similar interests.

-I went out to dinner with some of his hiking friends and that was a lot of fun.
-I went out on a couple of short one hour walks with his hiking group and they were so friendly and hospitable.
+We went out to dinner with some of his hiking friends and that was a lot of fun.
+We also went out on a couple of short walks with his new hiking group; they were so friendly and hospitable.

-Perth was quite a well planned city with a lot of parks.
-The population of Perth is 2.14 million people.
-There was a lot of building going on and high rise apartments being built.
-I heard there was one of the parks that was going to be developed into a water park, which a lot of the locals had opposed.
+Perth is quite a well-planned city, with a lot of parks.
+Its overall population, including the suburbs, is about two million.
+There was a lot of building going on when I was there, with high rise apartments being built.
+I heard that one of the parks was going to be developed into a water park, and that a lot of the locals were opposed.

-I enjoyed the inner city district of Northbridge, had a good movie theatre.
-I visited Fremantle and saw the old prison there, in fact there was a lot to do in Perth when the weather was nice.
-I was in Perth for a total of 8 days and I got out and about with my friend acting as my tour guide Nader.
+I enjoyed Northbridge: it had a good movie theatre, an increasing rarity these days.
+I visited Perth’s port town of Fremantle, and saw the old prison there.
+In fact, there was a lot to do in Perth when the weather was nice.
+I was in Perth for a total of eight days and really got out and about, with my friend Nader acting as a tour guide!

 Pelican and the moon at Fremantle